 Mmayen was teary, sad and broken.
-She walked hastily to her office and packed all her files, shut down her computers and turned to Solomon who was standing by her, “I will send my resignation letter to you tonight…” She cried out.
+She walked hastily to her office and packed all her files, shutdown her computers and turned to Solomon who was standing by her, “I will send my resignation letter to you tonight,” she cried.

 “You won’t understand.
-You won’t…” she said in tears and walked out of the office.
+You won’t…” she said with tears and walked out of the office.

 She wondered about her tiredness.
 Could it be that she was just depressed and didn’t know?
 Not hearing from Kenechukwu had made her feel lower each day.

 On this day, the knock was hard on the door.
-Her heart felt when she thought and wished it was Kenechukwu, she walked hastily to the door and when she opened it, she saw Sarafina.
+She thought and wished it was Kenechukwu.
+She walked hastily to the door and when she opened it, she saw Sarafina.

 The rat-tat-tat of Sarafina’s high heels sounded strange in the deathly quiet of her sitting room.

 “What do you want and how did you find my house?”
-Sarafina asked with anger in her tone.
+She asked with anger in her tone.

 “Why are you here?”